Criminal Appeals Attorney OKC: Phillips & Associates

 An appeal is not just an option; it is a right.
 State law explains the right to appeal and the appeals process in 22 O.S. § 1051 through § 1079.

-In order to file an appeal, there must be one or more errors or grounds for appeal arising from the case:
+In order to file an appeal, there must be one or more errors or grounds for appeal arising from the case.
+The grounds for appeal in the State of Oklahoma are listed below.

 • Legal errors – improperly submitted evidence, incorrect jury instructions, insufficient evidence to support conviction